 Consider shape, size and formality

 First things first…is your yard informal, or formal?
 Unless your yard is a formal one, squares and rectangles are not going to be the most natural feeling shape.
 Again, use the twine trick to create free flowing shapes for your island.
 I like a modified kidney shape for gardens.

-One of the biggest mistakes I see people make with creating an island bed is making it too small.
+One of the biggest mistakes I see people make with creating a landscape island is making it too small.
 You have to take into account the total size of the yard, the distance from house to island bed, and how tall the plants in your island bed will be.
 When in doubt, go bigger.
 There are “rules” but you all know I hate those… :) Lay out your bed, step back to look, then make it a little bigger than your comfort zone and see if I’m not right.
+Photo by ‘Johnsons Landscaping‘.

 Remember, your island bed can be viewed from all sides, so plant the tallest plants or small trees near the center, and gradually work the heights down as you go toward the edges.
 Again, same design principles as any other bed.
 Form, contrast, texture, color… and try to make sure you have something blooming, or of interest, in every season on three sides of the island.
 It might help to divide the island into thirds.
-If something is always (or almost always, this is nature, after all!) in bloom in each of the thirds, your bed will feel full and balanced.
+If something is always (or almost always, this is nature, after all!) in bloom, or gardening attention (like bright foliage or ornamental grasses) in each of the thirds, your bed will feel full and balanced.
+Photo by ‘Fine Gardening‘.